NEWAGE-Labs/nal.docs/docs/QSM.md

 * quality control incorporating statistics as applicable
 * interpretation of population results as applicable

-###### 7.2.2.4 ######
+###### 7.2.2.4 Method Validation Records ######

 Records are kept on all validation activities.
-The records include the validation procedure used; the specification of the requirement; determination of the performance characteristics of the method; results obtained; and a statement on the validity of the method, detailing its fitness for the intended use.
+The records include the validation procedure used; the specification of the requirement; determination of the performance characteristics of the method; results obtained; and a statement on the validity of the method detailing its fitness for the intended use.
+Additional information about the validation records can be found in the *Quality System Procedure - Methods*.

 ### 7.3 Sampling ###

-#### 7.3.1 ####
+#### 7.3.1 Sampling Methods ####

-The referenced document *Quality System Procedure - Sampling* outlines the sampling plan and procedures for sampling for any laboratory sampling of substances, matrices, materials or products for subsequent testing or calibration.
+The referenced document *Quality System Procedure - Sampling* outlines the sampling methods for sampling for any laboratory sampling of substances, matrices, materials or products for subsequent testing or calibration.
 The sampling plan and procedures are available at the location where sampling is performed.
 Sampling plans are based on appropriate statistical methods whenever reasonable.
 The sampling process addresses the factors to be controlled to ensure validity of the test and calibration results.

-#### 7.3.2 ####
+#### 7.3.2 Minimum Requirements of Sampling Methods ####

 Details on sampling are included in each sampling method.
 Each sampling method shall describe at minimum: